Vicent00/zk-erc20-project/README.md

 ---

 ## 📜 License
-This project is licensed under **MIT**, meaning you are free to use and modify it. 🚀
+This project is licensed under the **LGPL-3.0-only** license.
+See the `LICENSE` file for more details.